unrepentantgeek/Duet4OBKP/Preparation.md

   Remove end effector
   Remove delta arms
   Remove print glass & heated bed
+  Remove bed clamp assemblies
   Remove power inlet/switch bulkhead and wires to the PSU Disconnect all wires and remove Brainwave Pro mainboard Remove extruder cold end assembly

 If you didn't add the extra m3 nuts to the lower frame rails as recommended in the assembly guide, then you'll need to go back now and add them.
 This is an exercise left to the reader, but turning the printer upside down and removing one rail at a time can be helpful.

 ## Install Duet